ShonP40/ASUS-TF101-REST-Sensors/README.md

 # ASUS TF101 REST Sensors
-A REST API for reporting the sensor values as well as controlling the backlight of rooted ASUS TF101 devices
+A REST API for reporting the sensor values of rooted ASUS TF101 devices

 ## Installation